Build Your Business

 funding social enterprise 1

-PART ONE: Self-Fund and Tap Your Inner Circle to Test and Validate Your Idea
+Self-Fund and Tap Your Inner Circle to Test and Validate Your Idea

 No matter how scrappy or ‘lean’ a founder is, proving out a new idea requires money to get started.
 You need to show some level of traction before funders will be willing to take a risk to put their money behind a new venture.

 Two simple ways to get started are 1) through self-generated resources, also known as bootstrapping, or 2) rallying your personal network to support your idea.

 Bootstrapping is a term used to describe businesses that scale without taking on outside funding.
 Instead, founders self-fund the business.

 Funds can come from personal savings, by funneling money earned from another job or income stream back into the business, or from revenue earned directly from the business.

 At minimum, entrepreneurs invest ‘sweat equity.’
 After all, expending time and effort to bring your idea to life comes with a financial opportunity cost.
 This paired with bootstrapping is often a necessity in the earliest stages when a business carries the most risk due to lack of market validation and track record.
 Self-funding allows you to build credibility and prove market demand so that you can make a strong case to outside funders should you decide to go that route later.